 Aldgate benefits from being within walking distance of some of London’s most notorious landmarks and attractions.
 Just a few blocks from one of the most picturesque parts of the Thames, anyone staying in Aldgate will find they can easily reach all the attractions of Tower Hill, or alternatively make a short trip over to Canary Wharf to enjoy some high-end dining and attractions.
 It’s also a great place from which to take river taxis to some of London’s most popular tourist attractions.

 Aldgate is a key location for London’s insurance industry, as well as being within the same borough as Canary Wharf.
-This means that Aldgate is inevitably well practised in welcoming large numbers of business travellers on a weekly basis, which is reflected in the neighbourhood's abundance of cafes, bars and eateries - many of which cater specifically towards a business clientele.
+This means that Aldgate is inevitably well practised in welcoming large numbers of business travellers every week, which is reflected in the neighbourhood's abundance of cafes, bars, and eateries - many of which cater specifically towards a business clientele.

 Aldgate has a great selection of traditional London pubs and the whole area comes alive with city workers following the close of business.
 There’s also a fantastic selection of restaurants, for those looking to enjoy a romantic night out, as well as plenty of music venues and even a local theatre.

 If there is one area in which Aldgate really shines, it is in its huge selection of places to eat.
-Nestled between several famous gastronomy locations, those staying in Aldgate have the option of authentic ethnic and international cuisines, high-class fine-dining and plenty of avant-garde eateries.
-Those looking for fine dining can choose from esteemed venues including Treves & Hyde, Satyrio- Italian Restaurant & Wine Shop and VQ Aldgate - as well as the famous Culpeper gastro pub.
+Nestled between several famous gastronomy locations, those staying in Aldgate have the option of authentic ethnic and international cuisines, high-class fine dining, and plenty of avant-garde eateries.
+Those looking for fine dining can choose from esteemed venues including Satyrio- Italian Restaurant & Wine Shop, and VQ Aldgate - as well as the famous Culpeper gastropub.

 Aside from its huge amount of restaurants, grills and takeaways, Aldgate also hides a surprising number of street food vendors, which are ideal for those looking to grab a quick bite to eat on their lunch break.
 The aforementioned Brick Lane is also home to a food court, which offers a huge variety of street foods, covering most international cuisines.
 Closer to Aldgate station is TifinBox, offering a great selection of Indian takeaways to eat on the go, MuMu street food, with its exciting range of Thai dishes, or Hotbox London - a barbeque joint with both seating and takeaway service.